-Prerequisites: READ 0302 (R2); ENGL 0302 (W3); MATH 0303 (M2); and admission into the Vocational Nursing Program or administrative approval.
-Introduction to nutrients and the role of diet therapy in the growth and development, and maintenance of health.
+Prerequisites: READ 0302; ENGL 0302; MATH 0303; and admission into the Vocational Nursing Program or administrative approval.

+Introduction to nutrients and the role of diet therapy in growth and in the development, and maintenance of health.

 VNSG 1222 VOCATIONAL NURSING CONCEPTS